Remodeling to Achieve Passive House Standards

 The new design

 Our original goal was to just open everything up and create a much better flow for the house.
-We achieved that look with a lot of super clean lines.
-The Boral TruExterior siding on the outside was painted in this nice off-white color that, along with the Kebony wood, brings the overall house a crispness.
+We achieved that look with a lot of superclean lines.
+The Boral TruExterior siding on the outside was painted in a nice off-white color that, along with the Kebony wood, brings a crispness to the overall house.

 Focusing on energy efficiency

 The energy direction was to make it a Passive House.
-This was a definite team effort from us the architects to the client, who has a fantastic eye, to the interior designer.
+This was a definite team effort for everyone from the architects to the client, who has a fantastic eye, to the interior designer.
 We all worked together to create this space.
-To make something that beautiful and that simple takes a lot of thought and behind-the-scenes work, from the way we framed the walls to the pockets for curtains.
-Even details like the Clopay garage doors, which are these very modern looking doors, just bring it all together.
+To make something beautiful and simple takes a lot of thought and behind-the-scenes work, from the way we framed the walls to the pockets we created for curtains.
+Even details like the Clopay garage doors, which are very modern-looking doors, bring it all together.
 We follow those details around the whole house, so even though you don’t really see the garage as you drive up, once you get there, you think, oh wow, this is so beautiful.

-When you come in the entryway now, it just feels so light and airy.
+When you come in the entryway now, it feels light and airy.
 You see through to various places within the house.
-When you’re in the kitchen, you just have this great open space and hangout space.
+When you’re in the kitchen, you have a great open hangout space.
 Not only is the air always perfect, but the sound is very quiet.
-When you build a house with this much insulation, you really get this muted, quiet effect—you don’t hear outside noise.
+When you build a house with this much insulation, you really get a muted, quiet effect—you don’t hear outside noise.

-Performance wise, we’re still finishing up the final testing, but we have hit the marks for Passive House.
-One of the other goals is to be a net-zero house.
-We’re doing a second phase, which is a garage.
-The roof of that garage will have a PV system, which will bring us to net zero.
+Performance-wise, we’re still finishing up the final testing, but we have hit the marks for a Passive House.
+One of the other goals is to build a net-zero house.
+We’re doing a second phase, which includes a garage; the roof of that garage will have a PV system, which will bring us to net-zero.